- Symptoms & Signs

 - Teachers often underestimate how much bullying is occurring at their schools.

-- Parents tend to be aware their child is being bullied only about half the time.
+- Parents are aware their child is being bullied only about half the time.

-- Bullies have been found to have rather high self-esteem and to be social climbers.
+- Contrary to popular belief, bullies who have never been bullied themselves often have been found to have rather high self-esteem and to be social climbers.